 - Obligation to avoid fraud or concealment

-There are a number of policy exclusions that often provide the justification for an insurer’s bad faith defense.
+There are a number of policy exclusions that often provide the justification for an insurer’s defense of a claim denial.
 The exclusion might be related to the denial of a benefit or a reservation of right, which involves preserving the right to deny the claim at a later point or to pursue a declaratory judgment.

-If the insurance company defends against a bad faith claim based on a policy exclusion, the insurer will assert a factual defense.
-In other words, the insurer will allege that the exclusion applies to the specific facts of the case, so the denial was valid rather than a bad faith denial of coverage.
-The insurer has the burden of proof on the issue of establishing that the exclusion applies to the facts of a bad faith claim.
+If the insurance company defends against a denied claim based on a policy exclusion, the insurer will assert a factual defense.
+In other words, the insurer will allege that the exclusion applies to the specific facts of the case, so the denial was valid.
+The insurer has the burden of proof on the issue of establishing that the exclusion applies to the facts of a claim.
 By contrast, the insured bears the burden of proof regarding whether the loss occurred during the policy term and the types of coverage provided by the policy.